cobwebch/external_import/Documentation/User/BackendModule/Index.rst

 As its name implies, the "Log" module displays a list of all log entries generated during External Import runs.
 The list is sortable and searchable.
+Each entry has a context, which gives an idea on how the run took place, either triggered manually (via the backend module), run via the Scheduler or the command line, or called using the API.
+Any other status will appear as "Other".

 There is not much more to it for now.
 It may gain new features in the future.